- Siteimprove Training Cheat Sheet (pdf)

 - Practice Doc 3

-The Santa Rosa Junior College website is managed using a shared governance model, which relies on distributed responsibility for the content on over one hundred subdomains that have been created since we moved to the Drupal CMS in 2014.
+The Santa Rosa Junior College website is managed using a shared governance model, which relies on distributed responsibility for the content on over 180 subdomains that have been created since we moved to the Drupal CMS in 2014.
 Once your pages are live, you are responsible for maintaining them and ensuring they are error-free and meet accessibility requirements.
 To help you with this, SRJC has purchased a subscription to Siteimprove, which is an all-in-one web governance tool.
 Each subdomain on the JC site must have a contact person for Siteimprove.
 Siteimprove can help you with: